Elizabeth Ann Seton: Founder

-After living through many difficulties in life, in 1809, Seton accepted the Sulpicians' invitation and moved to Emmitsburg, Maryland.
+In 1809, the widow Seton accepted the Sulpicians' invitation and moved to Emmitsburg, Maryland, where they had a mission.
 A year later, she established the Saint Joseph's Academy and Free School, a school dedicated to Catholic girls' education.
-This was possible due to the financial support of Samuel Sutherland Cooper, a wealthy convert and seminarian at the newly established Mount Saint Mary's University, begun by John Dubois, S.S., and the Sulpicians.
+This effort was supported financially by Samuel Sutherland Cooper, a wealthy convert and seminarian at the newly established Mount Saint Mary's University, begun by John Dubois, S.S., and the Sulpicians.

-On July 31, Seton established a religious community in Emmitsburg dedicated to the care of the children of the poor.
+On July 31, 1809, Seton established a religious community in Emmitsburg dedicated to the care of children of the poor.
 This was the first congregation of religious sisters founded in the United States, and its school was the first free Catholic school in America.
 This modest beginning marked the start of the Catholic parochial school system in the United States.

-The congregation was initially called the Sisters of Charity of St. Joseph's.
+Seton's congregation was initially called the Sisters of Charity of St. Joseph's.
 From that point on, she became known as "Mother Seton."
 In 1811, the sisters adopted the rules of the Daughters of Charity, co-founded in France by Vincent de Paul and Louise de Marillac.

 Later life and death

-The remainder of Seton's life was spent leading and developing the new congregation.
+The remainder of Seton's life was spent leading and developing the new congregation of sisters.
 Seton was described as a charming and cultured lady.
 Her connections to New York society and the accompanying social pressures to leave the new life she had created for herself did not deter her from embracing her religious vocation and charitable mission.
 The most significant difficulties she faced were internal, stemming from misunderstandings, interpersonal conflicts, and the deaths of two daughters, other loved ones, and young sisters in the community.

 Elizabeth Ann Seton died on January 4, 1821, at the age of 46.
 Today, her remains are interred in the National Shrine of Saint Elizabeth Ann Seton in Emmitsburg, Maryland.

 Legacy

-By 1830, the Sisters of Charity of St. Joseph's were running orphanages and schools as far west as Cincinnati and New Orleans and had established the first hospital west of the Mississippi in St. Louis.
+By 1830, the Sisters of Charity of St. Joseph's were running orphanages and schools as far west as Cincinnati and New Orleans.
+They established the first hospital west of the Mississippi in St. Louis, Missouri.

-It had been Seton's original intention to join the Daughters of Charity of St. Vincent de Paul, but the embargo of France due to the Napoleonic Wars prevented this connection.
-It was only decades later, in 1850, that the Emmitsburg community took steps to merge with the Daughters and become their first American branch, as their foundress had envisioned.
+Seton originally intended to join the Daughters of Charity of St. Vincent de Paul, but the embargo of France due to the Napoleonic Wars prevented this connection.
+Decades later, in 1850, the Emmitsburg community took steps to merge with the Daughters and become their first American branch, as their foundress had envisioned.

 Today, six separate religious congregations trace their roots to the beginnings of the Sisters of Charity in Emmitsburg.
 In addition to the original community of Sisters at Emmitsburg (now part of the Vincentian order), they are based in New York City; Cincinnati, Ohio; Halifax, Nova Scotia; Convent Station, New Jersey; and Greensburg, Pennsylvania.
 The community at Convent Station established the Academy of Saint Elizabeth in 1860 and the College of Saint Elizabeth in 1899.
+Additionally, a church in Bothell, Washington, has been named after her.

 Elizabeth Ann Seton has also been inducted into the National Women's Hall of Fame.